pantherman594/go-bitcoin/README.md

 than a certain target, and the logger validates it, adds it to its chain, and relays it to the other miners.

-This program keeps running once started, without any set end.
-Statuses are printed whenever a block is successfully mined, but to quit the program you can press Ctrl+C.
+This program keeps running once started until the number of blocks requested are mined.
+Statuses are printed whenever a block is successfully mined, and the program can be canelled at any time by pressing Ctrl+C.

 Usage
 -----

 In a terminal, run:

-`go run . [-n miners] [-d difficulty] [-faulty] [-debug]`
+`go run . [-n miners] [-d difficulty] [-l blocks_to_mine] [-faulty] [-debug] [-quiet]`

 Options
 -------